po1sigala/live/02-Lesson-Plans/Full-Time/02-Week/03-Day/03-Day-LessonPlan.md

 ## Overview

-In this class, we will work on the Unit 03 Mini-Project and then move onto Unit 04 on Web APIs.
+In this class, we will work on the Module 03 Mini-Project and then move onto Module 04 on Web APIs.
 This will be the students' first introduction to the DOM.
 Students will gain experience using Web APIs to create, get, and append elements.

 ## Instructor Notes

-* In this lesson, students will complete activities `28-Stu_Mini-Project` in Unit 03 through `08-Stu_Create-Append` in Unit 04.
+* In this lesson, students will complete activities `28-Stu_Mini-Project` in Module 03 through `08-Stu_Create-Append` in Module 04.

 * Be sure to review the activities and try to anticipate questions that students might ask.

-* Unit 04 introduces DOM traversal and manipulation.
+* Module 04 introduces DOM traversal and manipulation.
 This is a difficult topic for learners new to programming.
 If students feel overwhelmed, encourage them to talk through the challenge&mdash;in plain language&mdash;with their partner before they begin to write their solutions.
-You could also encourage them to reference a [visual of the DOM tree](https://docs.google.com/presentation/d/1D3DGPpajoRdzTxMterML_jQqcIy_yhoCrUSdpJhYE5Q/edit#slide=id.g61fae5cd04_0_31) like the one found in the slide deck.
+You could also encourage them to reference a [visual of the DOM tree](https://docs.google.com/presentation/d/1_cxfDKv12UkB_GWn357lh_2OmRIkrwwjshMFAylG3b0/edit#slide=id.gf37b17fcee_0_1908) like the one found in the slide deck.

 * Be prepared to switch between your browser, IDE, and console when demonstrating the activities in this lesson.
 It is important for students to see how manipulating the DOM with Web APIs affects what is displayed in the browser.